microsoft/mixed-reality-extension-sdk/CONTRIBUTING.md

 Other areas could be to create additional functional tests and samples, and to comment on the documentation.

-This repository only contains the server side of the SDK, so any protocol changes have to be coordinated with the AltspaceVR client development team.

 ## Tips to create good pull requests